-Choosing a Chord Shape
+Recording a Chord Shape

-You can choose Chord Shapes in the Event Edit page, by entering a CO note with different velocity values.
-The following table shows how a certain velocity value corresponds to how a chord is played in a particular position and on a certain number of strings.
+You can finely choose Chord Shapes by using MIDI messages.
+When you play a CO note with the velocity value shown in the following table, a chord is played in a particular position and on a certain number of strings.

-Playing the same chord with different positions in the same pattern will simulate the typical behavior of a quitar player.
+Playing the same chord with different positions in the same pattern will simulate the typical behavior of a guitar player.